AaishaCodeWithAI/AaishaCodeWithAI/README.md

 - LinkedIn (coming soon)
 - Email: jhaaaisha78@gmail.com

-### Take help and make for yourself by using ChatGPT.
+### I took help from ChatGPT.
+You may take help from it.